Skip site navigation (1)Skip section navigation (2)

 Determine the number of columns the input contains and create a

 table.
-Columns are delimited with whitespace, by default, or with
+Columns are by default delimited with whitespace, or with

-the characters supplied using the --output-separator option.
+characters supplied using the --output-separator option.
 Table

 output is useful for pretty-printing.

--C, --table-column properties
+-C, --table-column attributes

-is aligned to right.
+aligned to right.
 The option is mutually exclusive to

 --table-columns.

-The currently supported attributes are:
+Supported attributes are:

 name=string